marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="background-color: #F3E5F5; padding: 10px; width: 90%">No, the two chambers are not equal in power.
-While both the National Assembly and the Senate have roles in passing statutes, monitoring the government, and assessing public policies, the National Assembly has the final say in the event of a disagreement between the two houses.
-If a joint committee fails to agree on a common text, or if the text is not passed, the Government may ask the National Assembly to reach a final decision.
-Furthermore, Finance Bills and Social Security Financing Bills are tabled first before the National Assembly.</div>
+<div style="font-family: monospace; color:#880E4F; padding: 10px">While both the National Assembly and the Senate are part of the French Parliament and share responsibilities for passing statutes, monitoring the action of the Government, and assessing public policies, they are not entirely equal in power.
+The National Assembly has the power to pass a resolution of no-confidence, which, if passed, requires the Prime Minister to tender the resignation of the Government, a power not explicitly given to the Senate.
+Furthermore, in the event of a disagreement between the two houses over a bill, the National Assembly has the final say, as outlined in Article 45.
+Therefore, the National Assembly holds slightly more power than the Senate.</div>